CONTACT|HELP

 Depending on the type of complaint, the trainee should address the complaint as follows:

-• Complaint by a Eu2P trainee relating to the trainee's selection and the overall organisation of the training is handled by the Education Board
+• Complaint by a Eu2P trainee relating to the trainee's selection and the overall organisation of the training is handled by the Programme Examination Board

 • Complaints by a Eu2P trainee relating to a specific training module is treated by the related module coordinator according to his/her local university regulations

-• Complaint by a Eu2P trainee relating to the trainee's assessment will be handled by the Examining Board
+• Complaint by a Eu2P trainee relating to the trainee's assessment will be handled by the Executive Board

 Created By